Community Activation | Lightbox Gallery

 Every Wish Lasts: Having the toughest conversation

-In a society where death is a profound taboo, our challenge was to help position Chubb Life not just as an insurer, but as a compassionate leader in life’s most important conversations.
+In a society where death is a profound taboo, our challenge was to help position our client not just as an insurer, but as a compassionate leader in life’s most important conversations.
 Further research revealed a critical insight: 71% of Hong Kong residents had never shared their final wishes, leaving families in emotional and financial uncertainty.
 This became the strategic cornerstone for the 2025 “Every Wish Lasts” (成就每一種遺願) campaign, transforming end-of-life planning from a daunting task into a meaningful, human-centric dialogue.

 The initiative expanded to normalize the conversation across diverse contexts: